Slideshow image

 • the tree of life (Gen. 2:9; 3:22, 24; Rev. 22:2, 14, 19).

-How many others can you identify?
-What are their significance?[1]
+Compare Genesis 1-3 with Revelation 20-22.
+How many other correspondences can you identify?
+What is their significance?

 Photo Credit: bibleandnumbers1 via Compfight cc